 Rabbi Steve Gutow, President and CEO, Jewish Council for Public Affairs

 Rabbi Steve Gutow is President and Chief Executive Officer of the Jewish Council for Public Affairs, the public policy and community relations coordinating agency of the American Jewish community.
 In this position, Steve has mobilized the Jewish community and advocated that the government end the genocide in Darfur, reform immigration policy, support Israel, protect individual rights, maintain and enhance anti-poverty programs, and create a sustainable environment.
 Steve has also worked diligently to foster a stronger bond among the Christian, Jewish and Muslim faiths.
 For his leadership, Steve has been named among the 20 most influential American rabbis (Newsweek, 2009 and 2010) and in 2007 to the Forward 50 (The Forward, 2007.)
-Steve serves as COEJL’s co-chair.
+Steve is COEJL’s immediate past co-chair.

 Rachel Gutter, Director of the Center for Green Schools, U.S. Green Building Council